-Proposal packets (hard and electronic copies) are due October 6, 2014, by 4:00 p.m. to the Maryland Higher Education Commission, 6 N. Liberty Street, Baltimore MD 21201.
-If inclement weather causes either MHEC or the applicant institution to close that day, the proposal will be due the next full business day of both the Commission and the applicant institution.
-Grants will be awarded for a 16-month period: November 24, 2014 - March 31, 2016.
+Proposals (hard and electronic copies) are due January 22, 2016, by 4:00 p.m. to the Maryland Higher Education Commission, 6 N. Liberty Street, Baltimore MD 21201.
+If inclement weather causes either MHEC or the applicant institution to close on this day, the proposals will be due the next full business day of both the Commission and the applicant institution.